elburch/blazor-finance/README.md

 * KF relationship to (parent) Account

 ### Income
 Income received directly from an Institution (wages, pension, socal security, etc.).
-Note that for the purposes of our projections, income received fom asset (interest, dividends, etc.) will be lumped in with annual growth and "re-invested" (increasing the value of the Asset).
+Note that for the purposes of our projections, income received from an asset (interest, dividends, etc.) will be lumped in with annual growth and "re-invested" (increasing the value of the Asset).

 * FK relationship to Institution (that Income was received from)
 * FK relationship to Account (that Income will be deposited to)
 * FK relationship to Asset (that Income will be invested in)

+**Summary Page**

-NOTE: Income will be "deposited" using the following methods (in order of priority):
+NOTE: Expenses will be "deposited" using the following methods:

 * 100% "deposit" to any single Asset associated with the Income record
-* If a single Asset is not defined, the Income will be "deposited" equally among all Assets associated with the Income parent Account
+* For Cash, Savings, and Checking Account Types, the Income will be "deposited" to the Account Balance
-* If there are no Assets associated with the Income parent Account, the Income will be "deposited" to the parent Account
+* For all other Account Types, the Income will be "deposited" to all Assets associated with the Income parent Account

+**Projection Page**

+NOTE: Expenses will be "deposited" using the following methods:

+Cash, Savings, and Checking Account Types
+* 100% "deposit" to Account balance
+All other Account Types
+* 100% "deposit" to aggregate Asset market value (sum of all Assets)

 ### Expenses
-Expenses can be "paid for" by an Account "withdrawal" or "selling" a portion of an Asset.
+Expenses can be "paid for" by an Account "withdrawal" or "selling" a portion of a "liquid" Asset (real estate and collectibles are considered "illiquid").

-TIP: Use "Debt" for big ticket purchases, such as Homes, Cars, etc.  This will ensure an accurate calculation of net worth (total assets - liabilities)
+TIP: Use "Debt" to define big ticket purchases, such as Homes, Cars, etc.  This will ensure an accurate calculation of net worth (total assets - liabilities)

 * FK relationship to Account (that Expenses are "withdrawn" from)
-* FK relationship to Asset (that are sold to "pay" for Expenses)
+* FK relationship to Assets associated with the Account (that are sold to "pay" for Expenses)

+**Summary Page**

-NOTE: Expenses will be "withdrawn" using the following methods (in order of priority):
+NOTE: Expenses will be "withdrawn" using the following methods:

-* 100% "withdrawal" from any single Asset associated with the Expense record that has a Market Value >= Expense
+* 100% "withdrawal" from any single Asset associated with the Expense record
-* If a single Asset is not defined, the Expense will be "withdrawn" from the Account Balance if the Balance >= Expense
+* For Cash, Savings, and Checking Account Types, the Expense will be "withdrawn" from the Account Balance
-* If neither of the first two conditions are met, the Expense will be "withdrawn" equally from all Assets associated with the Expense parent Account
+* For all other Account Types, the Expense will be "withdrawn" equally from all Assets associated with the Expense parent Account

+**Projection Page**

+NOTE: Expenses will be "withdrawn" using the following methods:

+Cash, Savings, and Checking Account Types
+* 100% "withdrawl" from Account balance
+All other Account Types
+* 100% "withdrawl" from aggregate Asset market value (sum of all Assets)

 ### Templates
 Templates are used to identify the ordinal position of columns in brokerage portfolio import files (.csv format).